Authored by the expert who managed and guided the team behind the Germany Property Pack

 Insights

-• Germany has no minimum property investment threshold for residency because real estate ownership is simply not a qualifying immigration category in German law.
+- Germany has zero minimum property investment for residency because owning real estate is simply not a qualifying immigration route under German law.

-• Germany now permits dual citizenship following the 2024 reform, removing a major barrier that previously forced many applicants to renounce their original nationality.
+- Germany now allows dual citizenship as of the June 2024 reform, removing what used to be a major barrier for many foreign applicants.

-• German property transfer tax (Grunderwerbsteuer) varies by federal state, ranging from 3.5% to 6.5% of the purchase price in 2026.
+- The real estate transfer tax in Germany varies by federal state, ranging from 3.5% to 6.5% of the purchase price, so your location choice directly impacts your closing costs.

 Can buying property help me get permanent residency in Germany?